Join as a special member! 🛒 Visit Shop Gotta-havs

 -assures you of no color bleed (if you use my icing and cookie recipe)

-If you are wanting to ease into a purchase with the smaller model, like my mother has, it will certainly do the trick for you.
+If you want to ease into a purchase with the smaller model, it will certainly do the trick for you.
 It will hold roughly 9 to 10, 3" cookies per tray (roughly 4 dozen 3" sugar cookies).
-This is the 5 tray model:
+This is the 5-tray model:

 10/10 WeCookier's Golden Cookie Award